How to Run Electrical Wires in a Finished Wall

 With the cable routes and box locations planned, the next step is to cut the openings for the electrical boxes in the drywall.

-Start by marking the box locations on the walls.
-When installing in finished walls, electrical boxes should be located between studs, and to do this, you must find the location of the wall studs, using a stud finder.
-Once the studs are located, outline the position of the electrical boxes on the wall.
-Make sure the location of the new wall boxes is consistent with the location of other outlets in your house.
+Start by marking the desired location for the box on the walls.
+When installing them in finished walls, electrical boxes should be located between studs.
+To do this, you must find the location of the wall studs, using a stud finder.
+Once the studs are located, outline the position of the old-work electrical boxes on the wall.
+Make sure the position of the new wall boxes is consistent with the location of other outlets in your house.
 Outlets, for example, are typically between 12 and 18 inches above the floor.

 Cut out the box openings along the outline, using a drywall saw or jigsaw.
 It is important to make sure you are not cutting into existing electrical wires, plumbing pipes, or other mechanicals, so be careful as you start cutting to inspect what's inside the walls.
 The cutout should exactly fit the outline of the electrical box.

 Drill Holes in the Wall Plate

-Once the hole is cut in the wall, insert a spade bit or auger bit into a flexible bit extension mounted in a drill, then insert the drill bit through the opening and center the extension in the stud cavity so the bit is pressed firmly against the floor or ceiling plate.
+Insert a spade bit or auger bit into a flexible bit extension mounted in a drill, then insert the drill bit through the wall opening and center the extension in the stud cavity so the bit is pressed firmly against the wall plate.
 Apply firm pressure as you drill through the plate and into the basement, crawlspace, or attic space.
-With any luck, the drill bit should penetrate into the open basement or attic space.
 Drill slowly, keeping in mind that there may be gas lines, plumbing pipes, electrical lines, or other dangers in the joist cavity into which you are drilling.
 Stop immediately when you feel the drill bit penetrate the wall plate.